vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 - Create an external CSS file
 - Link it to your HTML file
-- Use the element CSS simple selector to make the background color of your portfolio website grey as shown [here](./grey-background.png)
+- Make your portfolio website look like [this](./grey-background.png) using the element, id and class CSS simple selectors

 ETA: 20 mins